-This project was the result of a series of unconnected events that needed bridging.
-The university wished to deepen its partnership with a local expert consultancy in usability.
-UserVision's consultants are in constant demand throughout the UK and abroad and though they had recently invested in the evetracking equipment they'd had no spare staff resource to experiment with it.
-Caroline Jarrett had recently given a well-received lecture on form design to the Scottish chapter of the Usability Professionals Association.
+Consistent with the conference theme, we sought here to bridge a series of unconnected events and people.
+Napier University wished to deepen its partnership with User Vision[TM], a local expert consultancy in usability.
+The company's consultants are in constant demand throughout the UK and abroad and although they had recently invested in the eye-tracking equipment, they'd had no spare staff resource to experiment with it.
+Caroline Jarrett had recently given a well-received lecture on form design to the Scottish chapter of the Usability Professionals Association and this had driven both User Vision and Napier to want to investigate optimizing online forms.
 Three undergraduate Interactive Design students, from the Indian Institute of Technology Guwuhati, speculatively contacted Napier University seeking a short internship.
 The Scottish Government had made funds available to university's 2KT initiative for links between academics and industry, enough to cover the travel and accommodation costs.
 All parties entered into the partnership without fully knowing what the outcomes would be.
 For example in Scotland there is little awareness of the current maturity of the Indian usability industry.

-For four weeks the students learned and applied Benyon's PACT methodology, and then worked a further four weeks at UserVision designing and conducting three separate studies, one of which is reported here.
+For four weeks the students learned and applied Benyon's PACT methodology [12], and then worked a further four weeks at User Vision designing and conducting three separate studies, one of which is reported here.
 The company and university are delighted with the quality of the work done by these students, and are in no doubt of the potential for the Indian usability industry.
 The students in turn have grasped a new body of theory and gained an insight into the professional requirements of the usability industry.

 We have built and used the bridges between Scotland and India, between university and industry, between undergraduate and consultant to bridge theory and practice and to start to close the gap between user and forms.
 Our results are useful to define a more in-depth experiment into the people, activities, context and technology issues in form design.
-More useful still has been the establishing of the aforementioned bridges which we all plan to keep using.
+It's clear that certain types of form label alignment can speed up completion, though our investigation suggests that people may fall in different categories.
+But more useful still has been the establishing of all the aforementioned bridges which all parties plan to keep using.

-ACKNOWLEDGMENTS
+6 ACKNOWLEDGMENTS

 The authors gratefully acknowledge Napier University's 2KT project (from the Scottish Government SEEKIT fund), for funding.
-The authors also acknowledge the contributions of Professor David Benyon, Abhinav Gupta, M Jayachandra, Chris Rourke, and all at UserVision, Edinburgh, and for the time given freely by the participants.
+The authors also acknowledge the contributions of Professor David Benyon, Abhinav Gupta, M Jayachandra, Chris Rourke, Emma Kirk and all at User Vision[TM], Edinburgh, and for the time given freely by the participants.